iamogbz/react-ducks/README.md

   rootDuck.reducer,
   rootDuck.initialState,
   "ContextName",
-  enhancer
+  enhancer,
+  useAsGlobalContext
 );
 ```

-**Note:** The enhancer may be optionally specified to enhance the context with third-party capabilities such as middleware, time travel, persistence, etc. The only context enhancer that ships with Ducks is [applyMiddleware](#applyMiddlewaremiddlewares).
+**Note**: The `enhancer` may be optionally specified to enhance the context with third-party capabilities such as middleware, time travel, persistence, etc. The only context enhancer that ships with Ducks is [applyMiddleware](#applyMiddlewaremiddlewares).

+**Note**: The `useAsGlobalContext` i.e. `global` option; allows for setting a default context that is used by the [`useDispatch`](#useDispatchactionCreatorContext) and [`useSelector`](#useSelectorselectorContext) hooks when no `Context` is supplied.
+This is useful when creating the context that will be used with the root provider.

 Use the state and actions in your component.